ashaker-2/Platform/Requiremets/Design/Service/OS.md

-# **Detailed Design Document: Service_OS Component**
+# **Detailed Design Document: OS Component**

 ## **1. Introduction**

 ### **1.1.
 Purpose**

-This document details the design of the Service_OS component, which provides an abstraction layer for the underlying Real-Time Operating System (RTOS), FreeRTOS in this case.
+This document details the design of the OS component, which provides an abstraction layer for the underlying Real-Time Operating System (RTOS), FreeRTOS in this case.
 Its primary purpose is to encapsulate direct FreeRTOS API calls, offering a standardized interface for OS services (task management, synchronization, time management) to higher layers, thereby promoting portability and making it easier to swap or update the RTOS in the future if needed.

 ### **1.2.
 Scope**

-The scope of this document covers the Service_OS module's architecture, functional behavior, interfaces, dependencies, and resource considerations.
+The scope of this document covers the OS module's architecture, functional behavior, interfaces, dependencies, and resource considerations.
 It details how the Service layer provides OS functionalities to the Runtime Environment (RTE) and other Service layer modules.

 ### **1.3.
 References**